 Individual Triple Chocolate Pies

-I was recently testing out variations of chocolate pie recipes that wouldn’t need refrigeration, and that’s where this pie birthed.
+I was recently testing out variations of chocolate pie recipes that wouldn’t need refrigeration, and that’s where this pie was birthed.
 However, I ultimately went the whipped ganache route and, alas, that must be refrigerated.
-But, it’s not gonna stop me from making this pie on repeat – or sharing the recipe with you.

 OK, please enjoy.
 I beg of you.